SHPEUCF/apptutorial/_pages/assignments/Part1.md

 	paddingLeft: "10%"
 	```

 1. We also have a border on the bottom.
 It is [similar to CSS as well](https://www.w3schools.com/CSSref/pr_border-bottom.asp), but remember that there are no hyphens, use camelCase instead.
+This [link](https://reactnative.dev/docs/view-style-props) may be useful.
-**Hint**: <span style="color: #252A34">Use paddingLeft.</span>
+**Hint**: <span style="color: #252A34">Use borderColor, borderStyle, and borderBottomWidth.</span>

+1. Finally, we center it vertically with `justifyContent`, which [can take different values](https://reactnative.dev/docs/flexbox.html#justify-content) - although we probably want to use `center`.
+(If you go into the link, you will see something call the flexbox; don't worry about it now, we'll explain it later.)

-After that, your emulator screen should still be plain, but now with a proper header.
+After that, your emulator screen should still be plain, but now with a proper header, as shown before.
 Next, we have to style the remaining blocks.

 This is actually not the best way of doing the header, but we'll do it like this for now.
 Why?
-Imagine if you have 30 screens, would you want to rewrite the same code for each one?
+Imagine if you have 30 screens, would you want to rewrite the same code for each one or make a single function that takes care of it?
 {: .notice--info}

 ## Exercise 4